DEAR project 2018 - 2020

 Besides, the 3-years-project offers concrete examples and educational materials on our global energy future, exchange with relevant actors and an online competition tool on reducing individual consumption impacts will be developed.

-Overview of main common activities: continuation and update of “A good life is simple” campaign (new topics and languages); toolkit to organize local events on the topic of energy justice, mega projects and renewable energies; presentation of movies on the dam project Belo Monte Brazil and related films; development of a web-based tool “How to reduce your environmental impact in your daily life?", and a lot more!
+Overview of main common activities: continuation and update of “A good life is simple” campaign (new topics and languages); toolkit to organize local events on the topic of energy justice, mega projects and renewable energies; screening of a movie on the dam Belo Monte in Brazil and related films; development of a web-based tool “How to reduce your environmental impact in your daily life?", and a lot more!

 Offers for Climate Alliance members: new campaign posters and starter kit; further development of Climate Compass; toolkit for local events; web-based ecological footprint reduction tool; new roll-ups for existing exhibition with opportunity to develop own “city roll-up”